History of the District of Columbia Fire and Emergency Medical Services Department: Ellerbe retirement scandal

-Another major personnel controversy erupted in December 2009 when The Washington Times reported that Deputy Chief Kenneth B. Ellerbe left the department to take a job in Sarasota County, Florida, but had secured a deal to receive a full pension.
+Another personnel controversy erupted in December 2009 when The Washington Times reported that Deputy Chief Kenneth B. Ellerbe, who had left the department five months earlier to take a job in Sarasota County, Florida, had secured a deal to receive a full pension.
+Under the deal, DCFEMS had placed Ellerbe on "leave without pay", keeping him technically employed by the District of Columbia until he formally resigned on April 11, 2010.
+Because that was Ellerbe's 50th birthday, he would be able to collect 80 percent of his final pay for five years (a total of about $600,000), then after five years, his full final salary.
+The deal said that the department had allowed Ellerbe to go to Florida to "acquire experience as a fire chief in a municipal fire department and thereby be better able to provide the experience of leadership in an executive manager's role".
+Ellerbe said it was a coincidence that he agreed to resign on April 11, and denied that the deal was designed to keep him on the city payroll until he turned 50.
 The pension agreement was apparently approved by Fire Captain Brian Lee, and Fire Chief Rubin did not learn about it until it was reported in the media.
-Ellerbe left DCFEMS in July 2009, although he would not be eligible to receive full pension benefits until he turned 50 years old on April 10, 2010.
-Under the terms of the deal, DCFEMS places Ellerbe on "leave without pay", which kept him technically employed by the District of Columbia.
-Ellerbe agreed to resign from DCFEMS on April 11.
-Because Ellerbe remained on the force until he turned 50, he was then able to collect 80 percent of his final pay for the next five years (an amount equal to about $600,000).
-When he turned 55, he qualified for a full pension benefit (100 percent of his final salary).
-The agreement stated that the purpose of allowing Ellerbe to go to Florida was to give him the opportunity to "acquire experience as a fire chief in a municipal fire department and thereby be better able to provide the experience of leadership in an executive manager's role".
-Ellerbe said it was mere coincidence that he agreed to resign on April 11, and the deal was not designed to keep him on the city payroll until he turned 50.

-The Ellerbe pension agreement led to public outrage, and a City Council investigation.
+The agreement led to public outrage and a City Council investigation.
 Phil Mendelson, chair of the council's public safety and judiciary committee, called the deal "a special agreement was worked out for somebody high up to cheat the rule regarding retirement".
 After two months of controversy, Rubin cancelled the pension deal.
-Rubin informed Ellerbe in late January 2010 that the pension agreement was now void, and Ellerbe must return to active duty in D.C. or resign.
+Rubin told Ellerbe in January 2010 that the agreement was void, and Ellerbe must return to active duty in D.C. or resign.
 According to The Washington Times, Ellerbe resigned from DCFEMS and remained in Sarasota, although The Washington Post reported that Ellerbe resigned his Sarasota post and returned to D.C.

 While living in Sarasota, Ellerbe illegally attempted to claim a tax exemption for his home in Washington, D.C.